2sheds/alpine-appdaemon/README.md

 ```

 Of course you need to have a local user with uid 1000.

-### Plugins

-Please check the [Dockerfile template](Dockerfile.template) for the list on dependencies embedded.
-Any other will be downloaded automatically by Home Assistant.

 ## License
 This project is licensed under `Apache License v2.0`.